knoepdan/CyberSecRappi/as_1_internetProt/InternetProtocolls_one.md

   - used to exchange routing info between ISP's (Internet service providers)
   - ASN =
 BGP routers exchanging routing info via TCP connection (via Port 179) are called BPG peers (or neighbours).
 BGP uses various steps (11 steps) to determine best path.

+Originaly, while internet was initially thought to be hierarchical, by now AS connected more or less randomly to other AS (via BGP)

+<div style="color: red">TODO go a bit deeper + add stuff about single-homed, dual homed etc. </div>